 - Add the sugar, salt, eggs and 1 cup of flour to the bowl with the yeast mixture.
 Using a dough hook, run the heavy duty mixer on low speed for about a minute , until the mixture is just about incorporated.
 Add the remaining half cup of flour and run the mixer in medium speed.
 Continue to beat, scraping the bowl as needed, for about 15-20 minutes.
 You will know when the dough is ready if it is coming together in the center of the bowl, and also attaching itself into the dough hook.
 You should see the dough slapping the sides of the bowl, like it is almost violently throwing itself to the sides white it still clinging and rotating with the dough hook.
 You should also hear the slapping sounds. ( If you don't see the slapping action after ten minutes into the mixing , sprinkle about 2 -3 tbsp of flour to the bowl.
 Continue to beat until you reach the slapping stage , giving the dough a total of about 15-20 minutes in the mixer ).

 - Now add the butter bit by bit.
 Make sure that the butter is in in room temperature, but not warm or oily.
 It should be pretty soft and malleable.
 It helps to enclose the butter inside a wax paper, press it down using your thumb or beat it with a rolling pin to give it a malleable consistency.
 When you add the butter, the dough will fall apart again for a moment.
 Continue to beat until you hear the slapping sounds again.
 This should take about 5 minutes or so.
 The dough is now , once again, clinging together in the center and in the dough hook with the slapping sound.
 Dough is sticky but shiny at this point.

-Place the ball of dough into a greased bowl and cover with a plastic wrap.
+- Place the ball of dough into a greased bowl and cover with a plastic wrap.
 Let stand in room temperature until the size is doubled, about 2 hours.

-After the dough has doubled in size.
+- After the dough has doubled in size.
 Simply lift it in sections until you have gone around the entire circle of dough, lifting and then letting it fall back to the bowl ( like deflating it but very gently.
 Do not punch the dough down.)
 Cover the bowl again with a plastic wrap and chill in the refrigerator for 6 hours or overnight.
 The dough will double in size again.

-- On a floured surface, roll the dough using a rolling pin to a rectangle that is about 15 x 10 inches in size.
+- On a floured surface, roll the remaining half of the dough using a rolling pin to a rectangle that is about 15 x 10 inches in size.
 Spread ube filling to the surface leaving about an inch of border.
-Roll the long side of the dough into a log and chill in the fridge for 10-15 minutes.
+Roll the long edge of the dough into a log.

 Ube Filling (purple yam)